canada-ca/digital-playbook-guide-numerique/views-vues/open-gov-gouv-ouvert/en/add-content.md

   q3Label: Can the dataset or information asset be released under the Open Government Licence?
   q4Label: Has the asset been assessed and verified for quality? (e.g., completeness, accuracy, timeliness, consistency)
   q5Label: Has a data dictionary been developed to describe elements within the dataset?
-  q6Label: Has the dataset or information asset been approved for release to the publiv by the CIO / IMSO?
+  q6Label: Has the dataset or information asset been approved for release to the public by the CIO / IMSO?
   failTitle: Not ready for release
   failBody: Based upon your last answer, the dataset or information asset is not ready for release.
 fail:
-  help1: For more infomation on how to resolve this, and ensure that your content can be released, please consult the
+  help1: For more information on how to resolve this, and ensure that your content can be released, please consult the
   help2: or contact
 guidebook:
   linkText: Open Government Guidebook